 His philosophy of the individual mind was developed in his youth, when he wrote that "the universe is in my own heart, and my heart is nothing else than the universe" (yuzhou bian shi wu xin, wu xin ji shi yuzhou 宇宙便是吾心，吾心即是宇宙).
 This idea became the core concept of his philosophy.
-It was a transformation of Cheng Hao's 程顥 theorem that the individual mind or "heart" (xin 心) represents the universal or Celestial order (xin shi li 心是理).
-Lu Jiuyuan expanded this basic sentence and founded the theory of the individual heart as an expression of the universal order.
-In this theory he explained how an individual has to "enlighten the Celestial order" (ming li 明理), how to "raise his individual mind" (li xin 立心) to the same level as the universal mind, and how to "become a [good] person" (zuo ren 做人).
+It was a transformation of Cheng Hao's 程顥 (1032-1085) theorem that the individual mind or "heart" (xin 心) represented the universal or Heavenly principal (xin shi li 心是理).
+Lu Jiuyuan expanded this basic sentence and founded the theory of the individual heart as an expression of the universal principle or order.
+In this theory, he explained how an individual had to "enlighten the Heavenly principle" (ming li 明理), how to "raise his individual mind" (li xin 立心) to the same level as the universal mind, and how to "become a [good] person" (zuo ren 做人).

-In 1175 he participated in a conference of Neo-Confucians organised by Lü Zuqian 呂祖謙, the famous Conference of the Swan Lake 鵝湖之會, and contradicted the great philosopher Zhu Xi 朱熹 in several dogmatic questions.
-While Zhu Xi became the leader of the School of the Celestial order (lixue 理學), Lu Jiuyuan headed the School of the Mind.
+In 1175, Lu Jiuyuan participated in a conference of Neo-Confucians organised by Lü Zuqian 呂祖謙 (1137-1181), the famous Conference of the Swan Lake (Ehu zhi hui 鵝湖之會), and contradicted the great philosopher Zhu Xi 朱熹 (1130-1200) in several dogmatic questions.
+While Zhu Xi became the leader of the School of the Universal Principle (lixue 理學), Lu Jiuyuan headed the School of the Mind.

-Although the individual mind is inherited by nature, it is not easy for all humans to recognise what the universal principle embedded in this mind actually is.
-It is therefore necessary to discover the original structure of the universal principle (faming benxin 發明本心) in one's heart.
-Self-contemplation and cultivating social relationship is required to find out what the original "universal mind" is.
-It can not be found in others or outside the self, but it must be detected inside the own heart, and can then be controlled, nourished (yang xin 養心) and preserved (cun xin 存心) in an easy and simple way (yi jian gong fu 易簡功夫).
-Only this method will ensure that the original mind of the universe can be fostered (ji shan 積善 "accumulate the good", ji yi集義 "assemble proper conduct", zhi de 知德 "know the virtue", jin de 進德 "promote virtue") in one's own heart without outer forces being able to distract the individual from this universal mind.
-Humans have to strive for self-improvement (zi wo wan shan 自我完善), self-awareness (zi wo renshi 自我認識), and for a reduction to the basics in introspection (zi wo fan sheng 自我反省).
-The way to the universal mind can be hampered by the quest for (unnecessary) things (wu yu 物欲).
-Lu Jiuyuan saw this as a kind of disease that has to be peeled off (boluo 剝落).
-This kind of liberation from improper quest for vain things can only be achieved with the help of friends and instructors.
+Although the individual mind was inherited by nature, it was not easy for all humans to recognize what the universal principle embedded in this mind actually was.
+It was therefore necessary to discover the original structure of the universal principle (faming benxin 發明本心) in one's heart.
+Self-contemplation and cultivating social relationships were required to find out what the original "universal mind" was.
+It could not be found in others or outside the self, but it could be detected inside the own heart, and then be controlled, nourished (yang xin 養心) and preserved (cun xin 存心) in an easy and simple way (yi jian gong fu 易簡功夫).
+Only this method would ensure that the original mind of the universe could be fostered (ji shan 積善 "accumulate the good", ji yi集義 "assemble proper conduct", zhi de 知德 "know the virtue", jin de 進德 "promote virtue") in one's own heart without outer forces being able to distract the individual from this universal mind.
+Humans had to strive for self-improvement (zi wo wan shan 自我完善), self-awareness (zi wo renshi 自我認識), and for the reduction to the basics by way of introspection (zi wo fan sheng 自我反省).
+The way to the universal mind could be hampered by the quest for (unnecessary) things (wu yu 物欲).
+Lu Jiuyuan saw this as a kind of skin disease that had to be "peeled off" (boluo 剝落).
+This kind of liberation from improper quest for vain things could only be achieved with the help of friends and instructors.

 The Confucian Classics were, in Lu Jiuyuan's eyes, important writings that supported the quest or the "good mind" (liangxin 良心).
 They were not to be treated as orthodox texts but as a means of inspiration that were written in attention to the individual, and by which "I can fix my mind on" (liujing zhu wo 六經注我, wo zhu liujing 我注六經).
-Contrary to Zhu Xi, Lu Jiuyuan did not advocate the study of all things and all books, but suggested concentrating on the Six Classics, and, of course, on the universal mind inside oneself, instead of searching it the ancient writings.
-Realities can be perceived out of one's own heart, and not only from a more "objective" distance.
+Contrary to Zhu Xi, Lu Jiuyuan did not advocate the thorough study of all things and all books, but suggested to focus on the core corpus of the Six Classics, and, of course, on the universal mind inside oneself, instead of searching it the ancient writings.
+Realities could be perceived out of one's own heart, and not only from a more "objective" distance.
 Lu Jiuyuan said, "the ten thousand things are readily to be found in myself" (wanwu jie bei yu wo 萬物皆備于我).

-Lu Jiuyuan did not compile books but instructed his disciples orally.
-Only after his death his son Li Chizhi 陸持之 and some disciples began writing down his propositions and theories and assembled them, together with his non-scholarly writings, in the book Lu Xiangshan wenji 陸象山文集 (also called Xiangshan xiansheng wenji 象山先生全集).
-This book is in modern editions called with the title of Lu Jiuyuan ji 陸九淵集.
+Lu Jiuyuan did not compile books, but instructed his disciples orally.
+Only after his death his son Li Chizhi 陸持之 (1156#1210) and some disciples began to write down his propositions and theories and assembled them, together with his non-scholarly writings, in the book Lu Xiangshan wenji 陸象山文集 (also called Xiangshan xiansheng wenji 象山先生全集).
+This book is in modern editions called Lu Jiuyuan ji 陸九淵集.